 Enabling this feature will impact link creation for Connect users.
 Users will be required to use the mandated minimum security level when creating new links.
 Access to existing links will also be restricted according to the policy.
 If you enable this feature, we recommend notifying users in advance with an email.
 You can find a link to the email template and additional information about helping Connect users and answers to frequently asked questions in the Additional Resources section.

 This feature is currently in Beta.
 Link creators are encouraged to use the Web UI, as the Mobile and Desktop App experiences are still in development.
 For details about what is included in the Beta and what work is still in development, check out the Beta Considerations section.

 This feature works for Egnyte Connect sources only.
 Creating link restriction policies will not impact sharing for non-Connect sources.

 Manage Content Safeguards

 - Go to the Settings page, open the Content Safeguards tab, and click Add Policy.

-- Specify the Policy name and description.
+- Specify the policy name and description.

 - Restrict files based on Content Classification policy match, risk score, or location.
-Files matching any of the selected criteria items will be restricted under the policy.

 Content Classification: Files matching the selected policies will be restricted.